 And as a result, content generates an impressive return on investment (ROI) for brands that lean in and do it well.
 (More on what this looks like in the following sections).
 Consider the following data points:

-• 95 percent of people never click past the first page of Google results.
-(So if you don’t have quality content on page one, you aren’t getting any organic traffic.)
+- 95 percent of people never click past the first page of Google search results.
+(So if you don’t have create content on page one, you aren’t getting any organic traffic.)

-• 78 percent of companies have a team of one to three content specialists.
+- 78 percent of companies have a team of one to three content creation specialists.

 As an increasingly large percentage of our lives gravitates into the online space, content (of all mediums) will continue to play a prominent role.
 And it’s the brands that are there to meet this demand that will survive and thrive.